-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Villag Primary Registration District No Ward) 🕶 hospital or institution, give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE 8ËX COLOR OR RACE MARRIED Marse DATE OF DEATH WIDOWED OR DIVORCED (Write the word) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Month) (Day) (Year) AGE If LE88 than I day,hrs and that death occurred, on the date stated above, at or min.?
-OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE RENTS OF FATHER (City or town, State or foreign country State the Disease Causing Death, or, in deaths from Violent (1) Heans of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
-LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER At place (City or town, State or foreign country) in the of death.
-State.
-Where was disease contracted BEST OF MY KNOWLEDGE if not at place of death?.
-Former or usual residence.
-BURIAL OR REMOVAL DATE OF BURIAL
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 19154VIIIage Primary Registration District No. [If death occurred in a City (Ward hospital or institution. give its NAME instead of street and number) PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Month) (Day), (Write the word) DATE OF BIRTH that I attended deceased from (Month) (Day) (Year) AGE If LESS than I day,hrs and that death occurred, on the date stated above, at C. ormin.?
+The CAUSE OF DEATH was as follows: .
+OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of Industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town.
+State or foreign country) Contributory NAME OF (SECONDARY) FATHER PARENTS (City or town, State or foreign country) State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Heans of Index: and (2) whether Accidental, Suicidal, or Homicidal.
+LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) OF MOTHER (City or town, State or foreign At place In the of death.
+State Where was disease contracted if not atplace of death?
+Former or (Informant) usual residence BURIAL OR REMOVAL DATE OF BURIAL (ADDRÉ88 UNDER ADDRÉ88 REGISTRAR